01100100/shredgang/content/pages/index.md

         justifyContent: flex-end
   - type: ContactSection
     title: Contact Us
+    text: |
-    text: "We look forward to hearing from you ❤️‍\U0001F525\n"
+      We look forward to hearing from you.
     form:
       type: FormBlock
       title: Title of the form